simonlurie1/aisap/README.md

 # simon lurie

-open cmd in FE folder
+open a terminal in FE folder
 and run:
 ### npm install

-start docker desktop
+Then, start Docker Desktop
-and run the command on the main folder:
+and run the following command from the main project folder:
 ### 'docker-compose up --build'

-It will install BE and FE folders.
+This will build and start both the backend and frontend services.
-You can open the browser http://localhost:3000/.
+You can access the frontend at: http://localhost:3000

+To verify the backend is running, visit: http://localhost:8000/docs This page provides the Swagger documentation for the API.

 You can verify that the backend is running by visiting http://localhost:8000/docs, where you can view the Swagger documentation.